-- If you have more than 1 you can add the rest at the same time.
+- If you have more than 1, then you can add the rest at the same time.
 Apply and OK to complete adding the shared mailbox(s).

 - Access to the shared mailbox will be resumed and you will now be able to “Send As” the shared mailbox without getting a non-delivery failure.

 I have then decided to add a shared mailbox using the add account method which is the second option and it worked.

-- From Outlook 2013 and higher, click on File -> Click “Add account“
+- From Outlook 2016 and higher versions, click on File -> Click “Add account“

 - At the ‘Add Account’ screen, it will ask you to enter an email address or name, type in the email address of the shared mailbox